 A student will be placed on probation, and will remain on probation, if either the term or the cumulative GPA is below 2.000.
 A student on probation will have a hold placed on his or her record and must see an adviser in order to register.
+Students on probation are limited to a maximum of 16 credits per semester.

 Colleges may develop contracts specifying additional requirements that students enrolled in that college must meet to be removed from probation or to register for classes while on probation.
 The academic contract may include GPA expectations more rigorous than the 2.000 term and cumulative GPA minimum standard, where programmatically warranted and where clearly communicated to the student.
 If the student meets the conditions of the contract, and the term and cumulative GPA are at least 2.000, the student will be removed from probation.
 Even if the contract conditions are met, the student must still meet the minimum GPA requirements of this policy.
 If the conditions of the contract are not met, the student will be suspended.